wangyu-/udp2raw/README.md

 [简体中文](/doc/README.zh-cn.md)
 # Features
-### Send / Receive UDP Packet with fake headers
+### Send / Receive UDP Packet with fake-tcp/icmp headers
-Fake headers help you bypass UDP blocking, UDP QOS or improper UDP NAT behavior on some ISPs.
-Raw packets with UDP headers are also supported, in this mode you can just use the encrpyting,anti-replay and connection-stablize feature.
+Fake-tcp/icmp headers help you bypass UDP blocking, UDP QOS or improper UDP NAT behavior on some ISPs.
+Raw packets with UDP headers are also supported.In UDP header mode,it behaves just like a normal UDP tunnel,and you can just make use of the other features.

 ### Simulate TCP Handshake
 Simulates the 3-way handshake, along with seq and ack_seq.
 TCP options MSS, sackOk, TS, TS_ack, wscale are also simulated.
 Real-time delivery guaranteed, no TCP over TCP problem when using OpenVPN.